Who is HP Sears?

 Should I contact or pay HP Sears?

-The best way to deal with HP Sears is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like HP Sears for millions of clients nationwide.
+The best way to deal with HP Sears is to work with a credit repair professional.
+They delete millions of negative items every year from companies like HP Sears for millions of clients nationwide.

 Will HP Sears sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly get it removed from your credit report.
+They will help you dispute the HP Sears debt with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with HP Sears again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.

-It is also illegal for HP Sears to make any claims they cannot or will not follow through on – this includes threatening to sue you or to foreclose on your home.
+It is also illegal for HP Sears to make any claims they cannot or will not follow through on—this includes threatening to sue you or foreclose on your home.

 HP Sears Complaints